alimac/finding-the-entrance/README.md

 <!-- .element: class="quote-source" -->

 Note:
+- Starting off with Eric because this camp is dedicated in his memory
-- I have not met Eric, but by meeting the St. Louis community I can experience and appreciate the legacy that Eric built here
+- I have not met Eric, but by meeting the St. Louis community I am grateful to experience and appreciate the legacy that Eric built here